-- Kat Austen, Colour me beautiful: Wellcome Image Awards winners, NewScientist, February 2011

 Images: Screenshots from Glenn Vanderburg's Real Software Engineering presentation where he's quoting from an early NATO paper

-The "software engineering doesn't work" title is provocative -- yes, we need to do better!
+The "software engineering doesn't work" title is provocative -- we need to do better!
 But clearly we've done a lot right.
 Just look at how much software threads and buoys our lives and businesses!
 Yes, we miss schedules.
 What complex creative endeavor has a stellar record there?
 Consider the Dreamliner!
 And Boeing isn't alone.
 And delays where software is implicated may still be externally induced -- consider the Hyundai Sonata Hybrid.
 Yes, there are software glitches.
 But mechanical parts drive recalls too.
 So, yeah, we and other engineering disciplines need to get better, but "doesn't work" is ... more dramatic than "lots of room for improvement" and that is the point.
+We need to agitate ourselves to do better, because it will only get more ambitiously complex and challenging.
 I think it is worth remembering that development (system development, product development, application development) is in the space of creating something new or evolving it.

 3/11/11 Safety-Critical Systems and FTA